rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 As we can see, we only have 14,872 by applying the atom- and functional group based selection criteria.
 To summarize the steps so far, in "Filtering Step 1" we selected 59,750 (molecules that have fewer than 7 rotatable bonds and are heavier than 200 g/mol) out of 70,000 molecules.
 Then, in this section ("Filtering Step 2"), we selected 14,872 out of those 59,750, molecules that have at least 1 keto and 1 sp3 sulfur atom.

-## Filtering Step 3 -- Distance between functional groups
+## Filtering Step 3 -- Distance between Functional Groups

 In this step, we will now select only those molecules that have a sp3 sulfur atom and a keto-group within a 13-20 angstrom distance: